camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/fixed-partitioning.md

 ```

 :::note
-The only condition is that the priorities for the nodes of a given partition must be different from each other.
+The only condition is that the priorities for the nodes of a given partition must be different from one another.
 We recommend, however, that you use a simple monotonic increase from 1 to the replica count, as shown above.
 :::